 On May 9, Gov. McCrory filed a lawsuit defending his deeply discriminatory HB2.
 However, Attorney General Loretta Lynch announced that the U.S. Department of Justice has filed a lawsuit against Gov. McCrory, N.C.'s Department of Public Safety, and the University of North Carolina Board of Governors.
 Send a message thanking Attorney General Lynch for her unwavering support for equality in the Tar Heel State.

-Human Rights Campaign fights for LGBT equality in North Carolina alongside state and local groups and lawmakers.
-Find out more about what HRC is doing for LGBT equality in North Carolina and how you can get involved with the North Carolina local community.
+Human Rights Campaign fights for LGBTQ equality in North Carolina alongside state and local groups and lawmakers.
+Find out more about what HRC is doing for LGBTQ equality in North Carolina and how you can get involved with the North Carolina local community.